SebastianCanoMena/SebastianCanoMena/README.md

 # Hi there 👋

- I am mainly a self-taught student, although I am also studying the technical computer career, which UNAM offers to its high school students
+ -I am mainly a self-taught student
+ -I was part of a fullstack developer training called LaunchX -Currently studying the technical computer career, which UNAM offers to its high school students

 <!--